Generate your webhook reference

 You can read more about how to define webhooks in your OpenAPI specification here.

-Include more than one Webhook Reference
+Include more than one webhook reference

 To include multiple webhook definitions in your documentation, use the webhook-name property: